descarteslabs/descarteslabs-python/README.md

 ## Workflows

 - Added support for the new `all_touched` parameter to the different `GeoContext` types.
 Se description above under `Scenes`.

+## General

+- With Python 2 far in the rearview mirror, the depedencies on the `six` python package have been removed throughout the library, the distribution and all tasks images.

 ## [1.10.0] - 2022-01-18